lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * an initial CBOR simple value `null` (= 0xf6) MAY be used to distinguish message_1 from other messages.
 * METHOD_CORR = 4 * method + corr, where method = 0, 1, 2, or 3 (see {{fig-method-types}}) and the correlation parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{corr}}).
 * SUITES_I - cipher suites which the Initiator supports in order of (decreasing) preference.
-The list of supported cipher suites can be truncated at the end, as is detailed in the processing steps below.
+The list of supported cipher suites can be truncated at the end, as is detailed in the processing steps below and {{wrong-selected}}.
 One of the supported cipher suites is selected.
 The selected suite is the first suite in the SUITES_I CBOR array.
-If a single supported cipher suite is conveyed then that cipher suite is selected and the selected cipher suite is encoded as an int instead of an array.
+If a single supported cipher suite is conveyed then that cipher suite is selected and SUITES_I is encoded as an int instead of an array.
 * G_X - the ephemeral public key of the Initiator
 * C_I - variable length connection identifier, encoded as a bstr_identifier (see {{bstr_id}}).
 * AD_1 - bstr containing unprotected opaque auxiliary data